Independent Policy Gradient for Large-Scale Markov Potential Games: Sharper Rates, Function Approximation, and Game-Agnostic Convergence: Independent Policy Gradient Methods

 where $\beta>0$ is related to the smoothness constant (or the second-order derivative) of the potential function.
 However, since the search direction in our policy update is not the standard search direction utilized in policy gradient, this ascent analysis does not apply to our algorithm.

 To obtain such improvement bound, it is crucial to analyze the \emph{joint policy improvement}.
 Let us consider two players $i$ and $j$: player $i$ changes its policy from $\pi_i$ to $\pi_i'$ to maximize its own reward based on the \emph{current} policy profile $(\pi_i,\pi_j)$ and player $j$ changes its policy from $\pi_j$ to $\pi_j'$ in its own interest.
 What is the overall progress after they independently change their policies from $(\pi_i, \pi_j)$ to $(\pi_i', \pi_j')$?
-One method of capturing the joint policy improvement exploits the smoothness of the potential function, which is useful in the standard policy gradient ascent method \citep{leonardos2021global, zhang2021gradient}.
+One method of capturing the joint policy improvement exploits the smoothness of the potential function, which is useful in the standard policy gradient ascent method \cite{leonardos2021global, zhang2021gradient}.
 In our analysis, we connect the joint policy improvement with the individual policy improvement via the performance difference lemma.
 In particular, as shown in~\pref{lem: MPG policy improvement},~\pref{lem: decomposition lemma} and \pref{lem: second-order PDL} provide an effective means for analyzing the joint policy improvement.
-The proposed approach could be of independent interests for other multi-player Markov games.
+The proposed approach could be of independent interests for analyzing other Markov games.

 In \pref{lem: MPG policy improvement}, we obtain two different joint policy improvement bounds by dealing with the cross terms in two different ways (see the proofs for details).
-Hence, we establish two different Nash-Regret bounds in \pref{thm: convergence PMA} -- one has better dependence on $T$ while the other has better dependence on $\kappa_\rho$.
-Even though, it is an open issue how to achieve the best of the two, we next show that this is indeed possible for the special case where all players have the same reward functions.
+Hence, we establish two different Nash-Regret bounds in \pref{thm: convergence PMA}: one has better dependence on $T$ while the other has better dependence on $\kappa_\rho$.
+Even though, it is an open issue how to achieve the best of the two, we next show that this is indeed possible for a special case: Markov cooperative games.